This evidence paper addresses the overarching question:;

-- What are the conditions that facilitate corruption, what are its costs and what are the most effective ways to combat it?\"
+- What are the conditions that facilitate corruption, what are its costs and what are

-It offers five main sections, which together:
+It offers 5 main sections, which together:

 - Synthesise a range of literature to assess the political, social and

 - Explore the relationship between gender and corruption and analyse

 - Identify existing evidence on the financial, social and other impacts

 - Assess what anti-corruption measures are likely to be effective and

 - Arrive at a set of conclusions emerging from the review.